cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/Datacenter.rst

 getHostById
 ^^^^^^^^^^^

-.. java:method::  Host getHostById(int id)
+.. java:method::  Host getHostById(long id)
    :outertype: Datacenter

    Gets a Host from its id.